madrury/madrury.github.io/_posts/2017-10-04-qr-algorithm.markdown

 $$ \tilde R_n \tilde Q_n = D $$

 Which explains the convergence of the $$RQ$$ products.

+## Conclusions

+The $$QR$$-algorithm presented in this post is not yet production ready, there are various tricks that can be employed to make it more numerically stable, and converge more quickly.
+We will leave investigating these ideas more to the user.

+Eigenvalues and eigenvectors of matrices are undoubtedly one of the most important mathematical concepts ever discovered.
+They occur again and again in analysis, topology, geometry, statistics, physics, and probably any subject which uses mathematics in any non-trivial way.
+It is nice to know at least a little about how they can practically be computed, if only to pay respect to their incredible utility.

 [^zero-and-repeated-eigenvalues]: The case of zero eigenvalues is not difficult to treat, as we can simply resrict the action of $$A$$ to the orthogonal complement of the null space, where it has all non-zero eigenvalues.
 The case of repreated eigenvalues is more difficult, and we will leave it to the reader to stydy further if interested.